gautemo/Gaute-Meek-Olsen/src/dev-blog/vite.md

 npx vite
 ```

-Go to `http://localhost:3000`, edit the `.vue` file to see changes hot-reloaded.
+Go to `http://localhost:3000`, and edit the `.vue` file to see changes hot-reloaded.

 ## Bundle for Production